Skip over main navigation

 Inspired by FEBC’s use of radio to broadcast Christ to the world, in 1959 this group of British supporters took up the task of establishing a station in the Seychelles - a British Protectorate at the time.
 Initially broadcasting into India, they became the Far East Broadcasting Association.

-We are now known as Feba Radio UK, but in practice we simply use 'Feba' (it’s less of a mouthful!).
+We are now known formally as FEBA Radio, but in practice we tend simply use 'Feba'.

 By the 1970s, Feba was producing regular shortwave broadcasts and had developed studios, offices, housing, transmitters, and the offshore 'reef' antenna system enabling programmes to reach across parts of Africa, Asia, and the Middle East.
 Feba broadcast from the transmitter in the Seychelles until 2003 when our way of working changed; a new partnership model was employed, which focused on resourcing and enabling local partners and communities to use media close to their listeners.